-- Four-year old Breckie died of complications from appendicitis in the hotel They say Breckie has been sensed bouncing a ball through the halls.
+- Four-year-old Breckie died of complications from appendicitis in the hotel They say Breckie has been sensed bouncing a ball through the halls.

 - Theodora was a cancer patient who can now be sensed fumbling for her keys outside Room 419 and tidying up for today’s guests when they leave the room.

-- In the 1930s the hotel was converted into a hospital for cancer patients by a fraudulent doctor, Norman G. Baker.
+- In the 1930s, the hotel was converted into a hospital for cancer patients by a fraudulent doctor, Norman G. Baker.
 He lured patients here with the promise of a cure for their cancer.
 They were given fake treatments.
 Dozens of patients died.
 Blake was convicted of mail fraud and served four years in prison.
-They say ghosts of dead patients can be detected in Baker's morgue still located in the basement of the Crescent Hotel.
+They say ghosts of dead patients can be detected in Baker's morgue, still located in the basement of the Crescent Hotel.

 Today, the Crescent Hotel has been lovingly restored to its original condition as a stately Hotel Resort and Spa.
 It attracts thousands of visitors, some for the healing balm, others to enjoy the resort and spa, and others to experience for themselves America's most haunted hotel.

 We had supper that evening on the fourth-floor balcony opposite the Sky Bar.
-By this time the weather had turned to light rain.
+By this time, the weather had turned to light rain.
 We looked into the misty darkness in the Ozarks and saw nothing.
 A perfect night for sensing ghostly appearances.

 Crescent College and Conservatory for Young Women

 According to the Encyclopedia of Arkansas, the Crescent College and Conservatory for Young Women opened its doors in the old Hotel on September 23, 1908, and operated from September through June.
 The summer months were devoted to hotel operations.
-The college remained open until 1924 when it was forced to close due to lack of funding.
+The college remained open until 1924, when it was forced to close due to a lack of funding.

 It must have seemed luxurious for these young women to be living in an upscale hotel in rooms with a private bath.